1kyler1/307-Group-Project/README.md

 ## SLOfits: CSC 307 Group Project

-A site for users in the general SLO area to post, view, and trade secondhand clothing and accessories.
+A site for users in the general SLO area to post, view, trade, and sell secondhand clothing and accessories.

 **[Website Link](https://victorious-desert-0ce5d4c1e.3.azurestaticapps.net/)**